 Move on to the second word, 'stale', and use the same process.

-Your child will see a short passage of text and will need to select the correct statement based on their comprehension of the text.
+Your child will see a short passage of text and will need to choose the correct statement based on their understanding of the text.

 Work through each statement one at a time.
 Look at statement A: does the text explicitly say that hawks and robins can swim?